akanainc/automation/README.md

 * `-d` Delete container(s) from the PM console
 * `-m` monitor the container
 * `--hostname=<hostname>`
-* `--timeout=<timeout>`
-* `--name=<container name>`
-* `--key=<container key>`
 * `--administrator` Administrator user for the console
 * `--password` Password for the administrator user
+* `--timeout=<timeout>`
+* `--containerlog` Sets container build log level, defaults to 'ERROR'.
+Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
+* `--databaselog` Sets database build log level, defaults to 'CRITICAL'.
+Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
 * `--product` Which products containers should be deleted, defaults to 'PM'.
 Valid values are: 'PM', 'CM', 'ND'
 * `--version` Version of the containers.
 Required when using the --product flag
+* `--key=<container key>`
+* `--name=<container name>`
 * `--deployFiles` is an archive file that contains any extra files to be added to a containers deploy directory
+* `--repository` The location of the lib directory, if it's a different location then install dir.
+* `--pmrunning` Should the script validate PM is running, prior to making calls to PM
+* `--datacentername` Data Center Name that this container exists in.
+Needed for MongoDB sharding.
 * `--installpath` Path to the installation, this should be used when an upgrade requires a completely new directory
-* `--pmrunning` Should the script validate PM is running, prior to making calls to PM
-* `--containerlog` Sets container build log level, defaults to 'ERROR'.
-Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
-* `--databaselog` Sets database build log level, defaults to 'CRITICAL'.
-Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
-* `--installerlog` Sets installer log level, defaults to 'ERROR'.
-Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
 * `--postinstallscript` DBscript if any extra dbscripts need to be ran, after container installation
 * `--custompolicies` Custom Policies to deploy to the deploy directory.
+* `--environmentproperties` Include the name of the environment property file, if the default needs to be overridden.

 ### Logging
 The Database and Container creation takes advantage of using a python logger [Python Logging](https://docs.python.org/2/library/logging.html).